LLNL/RAJA/docs/sphinx/user_guide/feature/workgroup.rst

                                         using OpenMP target.
  ====================================== ========================================

-The work ordering policy acts like the outer execution policies used with ``RAJA::forall`` when ``RAJA::forall`` is used with an IndexSet and determines the strategy used to run the loops and the parallelism between each loop.
+The work ordering policy acts like the segment iteration execution policies when ``RAJA::forall`` is used with a ``RAJA::IndexSet`` and determines the backend used when iterating over the loops and the parallelism between each loop.

  ====================================== ========================================
  Work Execution Policies                Brief description
  ====================================== ========================================
  ordered                                Execute loops sequentially in the order
-                                        they were enqueued.
- reverse_ordered                        Execute loops sequentially in the
+                                        they were enqueued using forall. reverse_ordered                        Execute loops sequentially in the
-                                        reverse of the order order they were enqueued. unordered_cuda_loop_y_block_iter_x_threadblock_average
+                                        reverse of the order order they were enqueued using forall. unordered_cuda_loop_y_block_iter_x_threadblock_average
                                         Execute loops in parallel by mapping
-                                        each loop to a set of cuda blocks with the same index in the y direction.
-                                        Each loop is given a number of threads, over one of more blocks in the x direction, equal to the average number
-                                        of iterations of all the loops rounded up to a multiple of the block size.
+                                        each loop to a set of cuda blocks with the same index in the y direction in a cuda kernel.
+Each loop is given a number of threads over one of more blocks in the x direction equal to the average number of iterations of all the loops rounded up to a multiple of the block size.
  ====================================== ========================================

 The work storage policy determines the strategy used to allocate and layout the